steph72/fcio-tutorial/docs/README.md

 **TODO**

 (while waiting for me to deliver this chapter, you're hereby encouraged to have a look at the header file `fcio.h`.
-Every function of FCIO has extensive inline documentation!)
+Every function of *fcio* has extensive inline documentation!)

 ## 8. Outlook

-FCIO was originally written as a support library for a classic MEGA65 CRPG.
+*fcio* was originally written as a support library for a classic MEGA65 CRPG.
 The requirements of such a game are comparatively simple: Organizing and displaying multiple rectangular graphic areas, and providing fully functioning text display with windowing and scrolling on FCM screens.
-With this feature set of course FCIO only scratches the surface of what is possible with Full Colour Mode.
-Just some of the future posibilities of FCIO are:
+With this feature set of course *fcio* only scratches the surface of what is possible with Full Colour Mode.
+Just some of the future posibilities of *fcio* are:

 - raster rewrite buffer support (multiple graphics/text layers anyone?)
 - advanced graphics operations (mirror/flip/etc.)